Skip to main content

 If you want to customize U-Boot before building:

-• Device Tree: Look under dts/upstream/src/arm64/qcom/qcm6490-tachyon.dts
+• Device Tree: dts/upstream/src/arm64/qcom/qcm6490-tachyon.dts

-• Board code: Some initialization is under board/particle/tachyon/.
+• Board code: board/particle/tachyon/

 Contributing Back